muratk5n/thirdwave/en/README.md

-beauty argument was overdone as well, essentially they simply called for an economy in the formulation where if two explanations were equally correct choosing the simpler one... but the excess must have been there to balance out its opposite.
+beauty argument was overdone as well, essentially they simply called for an economy in the formulation where if two explanations were equally correct choosing the simpler one... but the excess must have been there to balance the opposite.

 ---